LukeShortCloud/rootpages/src/commands/software_code_management.rst

-   "<BRANCH>@{#}", "switch to a specific commit" "--soft HEAD~1", "undo the last saved commit; the file changes will be preserved" "--hard HEAD~1", "undo the last saved cimmit; all changes from the current commit will be lost" "--hard", "remove all uncommitted changes"
+   "<BRANCH>@{#}", "switch to a specific commit" "--soft HEAD~1", "undo the last saved commit; the file changes will be preserved" "--hard HEAD~1", "undo the last saved commit; all changes from the current commit will be lost" "--hard", "remove all uncommitted changes"

 git clean